Image: Journey of the Private Moon in the Arctic Magdalena fjord, by Leonid Tishkov (2010).

 Creative Climate Leadership training courses take place worldwide.
 They are facilitated by Julie’s Bicycle, a UK charity with almost ten years experience working on environmental issues in the cultural sector, in partnership with cultural and environmental agencies with on-the-ground experience in each location.

-Creative Climate Leadership USA
+Creative Climate Leadership Sweden

 About the Creative Climate Leadership training course